IBM/ubiquity/README.md

 logPath = "/tmp"  # The Ubiquity service will write logs to file "ubiquity.log" in this path.

-[SpectrumConfig]             # If this section is specified, the "spectrum-scale" backend will be enabled. defaultFilesystem = "gold"   # Default existing Spectrum Scale filesystem to use if user does not specify one during creation of volumes configPath = "/gpfs/gold"    # Path in an existing Spectrum Scale filesystem where Ubiquity can create/store metadata DB nfsServerAddr = "192.168.1.2"  # IP/hostname under which CES/Ganesha NFS shares can be accessed (required if NFS access if needed)
+[SpectrumConfig]             # If this section is specified, the "spectrum-scale" backend will be enabled. defaultFilesystem = "gold"   # Default name of Spectrum Scale file system to use if user does not specify one during creation of a volume.
+This file system must already exist. configPath = "/gpfs/gold/config"    # Path in an existing Spectrum Scale filesystem where Ubiquity can create/store metadata DB. nfsServerAddr = "CESClusterHost"  # IP/hostname of Spectrum Scale CES NFS cluster.
+This is the hostname that NFS clients will use to mount NFS volumes. (required for creation of NFS accessible volumes)

 ```

 Please make sure that the configPath is a valid directory under a gpfs and is mounted.
 Ubiquity stores its metadata DB in this location.

+### High-Availability
+Currently, high-availability can be achieved

+While not shown, Ubiquity could be run on multiple nodes for H/A or scalability purposes.
+To actually increase scalability, a load balancer or round-robin DNS service would have to be employed.
+To achieve failover in case of a failure from one Ubiquity server to another, users currently need to  use  a HTTP load balancer or do a manual failover.

 ### Next Steps
 - Install appropriate plugin ([docker](https://github.ibm.com/almaden-containers/ubiquity-docker-plugin), [kubernetes](https://github.ibm.com/almaden-containers/ubiquity-flexvolume))